 In the biographies of each of our current directors included in Proposal One of this proxy statement is a statement of the skills, qualifications and capabilities that we believe each director provides to our Board.
 We do not agree with the principle that a director's suitability for service on our Board or the value of his contributions to our Board diminishes or expires simply because of the passage of time.
-The majority of our directors collectively have direct business experiences with companies at all stages of growth [I don't think it is true that each director has experience with companies at all stages of growth].
+The majority of our directors collectively have direct business experiences with companies at all stages of growth.
 They have direct experience helping companies manage through all of these phases of corporate evolution and in fact continue to provide new and different perspectives as our company grows and matures.
 Thus we do not agree with the concept that a director's ability to provide valuable strategic input to the Board will weaken or have less value simply due to the length of the directors' tenure on the Board.